-At Charles Sturt University (CSU), we’re fortunate to have some amazing international students call our uni home.
+At Charles Sturt University, we’re fortunate to have some amazing international students call our uni home.
 They’re such a dynamic part of our university community, bringing diversity, culture and a global perspective into our classrooms and onto campuses.

 Each year, more than 300,000 international students enrol to study in New South Wales (NSW).
-In 2017, CSU welcomed 10,000 international students to our beautiful regional campuses – and into the CSU family.
+In 2017, Charles Sturt University welcomed 10,000 international students to our beautiful regional campuses – and into the Charles Sturt family.

 So when one of our own is selected for a special achievement, we want to celebrate.
-Meet the student named as the 2018 NSW International Student of the Year award – CSU’s very own Forough Ataollahi.
-Forough is an Iranian student completing her PhD with CSU, and has contributed so much to the CSU community.
+Meet the student named as the 2018 NSW International Student of the Year award – our very own Forough Ataollahi.
+Forough is an Iranian student completing her PhD with us, and has contributed so much to the Charles Sturt community.

 To be nominated for the award, Forough needed to show that she was an inspirational role model to the community and demonstrate an achievement that adds value to the community through:

 - volunteer work